Funding for research students

 Students from Wales

 If you are eligible you could borrow up to £17,489 (2020/21 rate).
-The funding for students from Wales is means tested on your household income.
+The funding for students from Wales is meaning tested on your household income.
 Some of this money is non-repayable (so paid as a grant).
 This loan will be paid to you and you will then need to make arrangements to pay your tuition fees to the University.
 It's important to be aware that this loan is the total amount available and not per year of study.

 Repayments – students from England and Wales